Thimoteus/purescript-reddit-api/docs/Reddit.md

 get :: forall s e d.
 (Responsable d, Requestable s) => String -> Maybe s -> R e d
 ```

-A convenience function for making `GET` requests.
-The response must be an instance of
-the `Responsable` typeclass, and any options passed must be an instance of the
-`Requestable` typeclass.

 #### `get'`

 ``` purescript
 get' :: forall e d.
 (Responsable d) => String -> R e d
 ```

-A convenience function when you don't want to provide options.

 #### `post`